NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Pipeline, you will need to install :term:`ISIS`.
 Just as with our binaries, you can use the ISIS binaries as-is.

-If you need to recompile, you can follow the instructions for building ASP from source in :numref:`build_from_source`, but we don't recommend it.
-If the current version of ISIS is newer than the version of ISIS that the Stereo Pipeline is compiled against (listed in the ASP Release Notes), be assured that we're working on rolling out a new version.
-However, since Stereo Pipeline has its own self-contained version of ISIS's libraries built internally, you should be able to use a newer version of ISIS with the now dated version of ASP.
-This is assuming no major changes have taken place in the data formats or camera models by the ISIS Developers.
-At the very least, you should be able to install older versions of ISIS if a failure is found.
+ASP has its own self-contained version of the ISIS libraries, and on occasion it is behind the latest ISIS (see the release notes in :numref:`news` for the ISIS version ASP has).
+You should be able to use a newer version of ISIS to prepare the images and cameras and have those work with the version of ISIS shipped with ASP, assuming no major changes have taken place in the data formats or camera models by the ISIS developers.
+At the very least, you should be able to install the older standalone version of ISIS that ASP uses if a failure is found.
 To do so, follow the ISIS installation instructions, but create a new conda environment (not the one with your current ISIS), and right before you would run ``conda install isis``, run ``conda search isis`` to find all of the versions of ISIS available for installation.
-For example, if you wanted to install ISIS 5.0.1, and it is available in the ``conda search isis`` listing, you can run ``conda install isis=5.0.1`` (to install that specific version of ISIS) and then follow the remainder of the ISIS installation instructions.
+For example, if you wanted to install ISIS 5.0.1, and it is available in the ``conda search isis`` listing, you can run ``conda install isis=5.0.1`` and then follow the remainder of the ISIS installation instructions.

 In closing, running the Stereo Pipeline executables only requires that you have downloaded the ISIS secondary data and have